VideoChat: Chat-Centric Video Understanding

 \subsection{\modelname-Text\logotext\ \ \ \ : {\modelname} by Textualizing Videos in Stream}

-We employ several vision models to convert visual data from videos into textual format.
+We employ several vision models to convert video data into textual format.
 Subsequently, we create purpose-built prompts to temporally structure the predicted text.
 Ultimately, we rely on a pretrained LLM to address user-specified tasks by responding to questions based on video text descriptions.

 In particular, for a given video, we use $\mathtt{ffmpeg}$ to extract key frames from the video at a low $\mathtt{FPS}$, resulting in $T$ video frames and associated audio.
 By feeding the extracted frames and audio into various models, we acquire action labels, frame summaries, video tags, comprehensive descriptions, object positional coordinates, video narratives, timestamps, and other segment-related details.
 We then consolidate related content in the captions considering the timing and generate a timestamped video text description.
 We will first outline the vision models and prompt schematics employed, and then conclude with an analysis of {\modelname}-Text.